dovecot/documentation/source/configuration_manual/mail_location/index.rst

 Autodetection
 =============

-By default the :ref:`setting-mail_location` setting is empty, which means that Dovecot attempts to locate automatically where your mails are.
+By default the :dovecot_core:ref:`mail_location` setting is empty, which means that Dovecot attempts to locate automatically where your mails are.
 This is done by looking, in order, at:

 * ~/mdbox/
 * ~/sdbox/